-An Ophthalmologist should be seen every other year by everyone.
-But anyone with Neurofibromatosis (NF); NF1, NF2, and Schwannomatosis, should see also see a Neuro-Ophthalmologist who is familiar with NF yearly for optic neurological issues that can develop.
+Everyone with Neurofibromatosis (NF); NF1, NF2, and Schwannomatosis, should see a Neuro-Ophthalmologist who is familiar with NF yearly for optic neurological issues that can develop.

 A Neuro-Ophthalmologist is a physician (Neurologist or Ophthalmologist), specializing in diseases affecting vision that originate from the nervous system.
 It is not that an Ophthalmologist would not be familiar enough with some of the neurological issues that are a result of NF, but tests that need to be done and reviewed require seeing a Neuro-Ophthalmologist, including but not limited to the review of actual MRI scans.

 It is estimated that twenty percent of vision loss issues due to NF2 occur for undetermined reasons.
 Some of the issues listed below can result in other issues also listed.
 Common Ocular Abnormalities that can develop for NF2 include:

 While individuals with NF2 can potentially develop Age Related Cataracts like any other person, there is high risk of Juvenile Cataracts.
 When Age Related Cataracts develop in people in general, it would develop by 65 years of age, but can develop in individuals as young as 40.
 However, individuals who have NF2 and develop Juvenile Cataracts, it is a Secondary Form of Cataracts that can develop at birth, or would develop well before 65 years.

 Juvenile Cataracts can result in visual impairments including; blurry vision, poor vision at night, severe reactions to glare, as well as a visibly cloudy or white spot that can be seen cover the eye.

 Posterior Subcapsular / Capsular Cataracts (PSC Cataracts) is a form of Cataract that forms behind the Iris and Lenses in the Posterior Chamber.

 PSC visual disturbance is seen as a halo effect or glare around lights.